ekedonald/HNG-11/Stage-0/README.md

 sudo apt install apache2
 ```

 Run the `systemctl status` command to check if apache2 is running, if it is green then apache2 is running correctly.
-Your first web server has been launched.
+Your first webserver has been launched.

 ```sh
 sudo systemctl status apache2